The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Discussion

 \subsection{Constraint on the progenitor's radius}

-The early TESS and ZTF light curves also allow us to constrain the progenitor radius.
-To translate the lack of any early optical excess into a quantitative limit, we adopt the analytic shock–cooling scalings for compact, H/He-poor envelopes derived by \citet[][their Eq.~15]{Rabinak2011} where the luminosity is given by
+The early TESS and ZTF light curves also allowed us to constrain the progenitor radius.
+To translate the lack of any early optical excess into a quantitative limit, we adopted the analytic shock–cooling scalings for compact, H/He-poor envelopes derived from \citet[][their Eq.~15]{Rabinak2011}, where the luminosity is given by